AlexKopen/Resume/README.md

 ```

 ## Compilation
-To generate the resume as `resume.pdf`, run the following command:
+To generate the résumé as `resume.pdf`, run the following command:
 ```
 xelatex resume.tex
 ```